SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/✔️-gramics/encoded-in-specific-pos/tense-aspect-mood/aspect.md

 ### specific POS

-»⟮c12;A stative verb⟯« is ⟮＿a lexical verb＿⟯ with ⟮＿lexical aspect＿⟯ of ⟮＿eventive aspect＿=＿stative＿⟯ »⟮c16;A dynamic verb⟯« is ⟮＿a lexical verb＿⟯ which is ⟮not a ＿stative verb＿⟯.
+»⟮c12;A stative verb⟯« is ⟮＿a lexemic verb＿⟯ with ⟮＿lexemic aspect＿⟯ of ⟮＿eventive aspect＿=＿stative＿⟯ »⟮c16;A dynamic verb⟯« is ⟮＿a lexemic verb＿⟯ which is ⟮not a ＿stative verb＿⟯.
 ^setzen is a dynamic verb while sitzen is a static verb.

 ## meaning encoded